olitrussle/blog/_posts/2016-10-11-trussle-stories-yanneth.md

 > “We couldn’t believe how quickly Trussle reacted when the markets changed.
 It really felt like they were looking out for us!
 We’re very happy with the experience.”

-{% include central-image.html url="post_images/yanneth-new-home.jpeg" caption="Yanneth's family outside their new home" %}
+{% include image/center.html filename="yanneth-new-home.jpeg" caption="Yanneth's family outside their new home" %}

 **Many customers of Trussle have left their own reviews.
 [Read them here](https://uk.trustpilot.com/review/trussle.com).**